hannahzafar/CDSE-tropomi/README.md

-Downloading TROPOMI data from the Copernicus Data Space Ecosystem
+This repo includes python scripts to access and download TROPOMI data from the Copernicus Data Space Ecosystem.